Emergent weight morphologies in deep neural networks: Intralayer dynamics of nodal connectivity

-To simplify we now realise that $\sum_{n}{w_{nj}^{(l)}}\sim\sum_{n}{\abs{w_{nj}^{(l)}}}=\Omega_{j}^{\text{in}}W^{(l)}$, and similar for the other sums.
+In this step we approximated the continuous weight updates by their discrete counterparts from real neural networks.
+To simplify this expression we now realise that $\sum_{n}{w_{nj}^{(l)}}\sim\sum_{n}{\abs{w_{nj}^{(l)}}}=\Omega_{j}^{\text{in}}W^{(l)}$, and similar for the other sums.
+In other words, the sum over all signed weights must be smaller than or equal to the sum over all absolute weights, and we will define the proportionality factor down below.
 However, to use this relation, we first need to deal with the nodal dependency of the couplings $\mathcal{U}$.
 To that end, we note that initially the network is in a near-homogeneous state, in which case this term can be approximated to be independent of the nodes it connects, i.e. $n$ and $m$ or $o$ and $p$.
 We thus approximate close to the homogeneous state,

 Now we use our insight from above to write $\sum_{n}{w_{nj}^{(l)}}\sim c_{j}^{\text{in}}\sum_{n}{\abs{w_{nj}^{(l)}}}=c_{j}^{\text{in}}\Omega_{j}^{\text{in}}W^{(l)}$ and similarly $\sum_{p}{w_{jp}^{(l+1)}}\sim c_{j}^{\text{out}}\sum_{p}{\abs{w_{jp}^{(l+1)}}}=c_{j}^{\text{out}}\Omega_{j}^{\text{out}}W^{(l+1)}$, which leads to